JohnPaquete/deck-wolf/README.md

 # Deck Wolf

 A Local web application that aims to act as a personal database of Magic the Gathering cards, collections and decks.
+It's a way for me to organize my Magic collection and maybe it can be of some use to you as well.

 This is a personal project with no commercial aspirations.
 The project is currently in progress and is incomplete.
-Many features are not yet implemented and the ones that are may be unstable.
+Many features are not yet implemented and the ones that are may be unstable or incomplete.

 ## How to Use